 You may never know until you try it.
 Find out how other people with autism have learned to express themselves to the world through typing.
 Learn more here about some practical instructions on how to begin.
-This could be a key to unlock your child's potential to communicate with others around her.
+This could be a key to unlock your child's potential to communicate with others.

 Finding great therapy tools can be as simple and inexpensive as visiting your local dollar store or even your own child’s closet or bookshelf.
 You can turn the coloring pages that your child enjoys into an effective, motivating tool for learning.

-Do you ever have trouble getting your child interested or motivated enough to review her lessons?
-Games are a great way to not only get her excited about learning, but also to keep her paying attention and engaged.
+Do you ever have trouble getting your child interested or motivated enough to review lessons?
+Games are a great way to not only get children excited about learning, but also to keep them paying attention and engaged.